Pardon

 A pardon is a government decision to allow a person to be relieved of some or all of the legal consequences resulting from a criminal conviction.
 A pardon may be granted before or after conviction for the crime, depending on the laws of the jurisdiction.

+Pardons can be viewed as a tool to overcome miscarriage of justice, allowing a grant of freedom to someone who is believed to be wrongly convicted or subjected to an excessive penalty.
+The second-best theory of pardons views pardons as second-best to fair justice.
 Pardons can be granted in many countries when individuals are deemed to have demonstrated that they have "paid their debt to society", or are otherwise considered to be deserving of them.
 In some jurisdictions of some nations, accepting a pardon may implicitly constitute an admission of guilt; the offer is refused in some cases.
 Cases of wrongful conviction are in recent times more often dealt with by appeal rather than by pardon; however, a pardon is sometimes offered when innocence is undisputed in order to avoid the costs that are associated with a retrial.
 Clemency plays a critical role when capital punishment exists in a jurisdiction.

-Pardons are sometimes seen as a mechanism for combating corruption, allowing a particular authority to circumvent a flawed judicial process to free someone who is seen as wrongly convicted.
-Pardons can also be a source of controversy.
-In extreme cases, some pardons may be seen as acts of corruption by officials in the form of granting effective immunity as political favors.
+Pardons can also be a source of controversy, such as when granted in what appears to be a political favor.
+The arbitrariness and limited political accountability of pardons have been criticized.

 By country

 Australia

-In Australia, the pardon power is referred to as the royal prerogative of mercy, an executive power that is vested in the King and may be exercised by the Governor-General.
+In Australia, the pardon power is referred to as the royal prerogative of mercy, an executive power that is vested in the King and may be exercised by the governor-general.
 The prerogative of mercy is a broad discretionary power that may be exercised by a state governor who is acting on the advice of the state executive council and the state attorney general.
 Courts in Australia may also exercise their traditional power to exercise mercy when the circumstances of the defendant or offense warrant relief.

 In addition to the prerogative of mercy, Australia has passed legislation that creates additional avenues to seek a pardon, exoneration, reduced sentence, or conditional release.